adarsh249/CSE135_HW1/README.md

 ## Details of Github auto deploy setup

 Using `git clone`, clone the repository https://github.com/adarsh249/CSE135_HW1 onto your local machine.
 Then, `cd` into the directory `CSE135_HW1`.
-Then, run `git remote add prod ssh://root@137.184.9.28/var/repo/CSE135_HW1.git`.
-Now, after making a change and commiting them, you can use `git push prod main` to change both the github and the server's files.
-Hello!
-TESTING TESTING TESTING
+From the file `deploy.yml`, on GitHub actions, we put in the secrets for HOST, USERNAME, PASSWORD, KEY.
+So now, when you make changes locally, you can commit and then use `git push` which will push to the GitHub repository.
+Then this will run the Github Actions script, which will copy the changed files to the remote server, hence, updating the remote server.

 ## Username/password info for logging into site
 usernames: